Dimitri-Enjelvin/DeezerApp/README.md

 ### Prerequisites

-No particular prerequisites are required.
-You just need to have a computer and a connection.
+No particular prerequisites are needed.
+Make sure to have npm installed and a connection and this will do.

 ### Installation